robmosys-tum/PapPercComp/chair_manipulation/README.md

 3. Now, go inside Gazebo and press the play button.

-4. Bringup moveit.
+4. Next, we launch moveit which is the framework that handles motion planning.

         $ roslaunch chair_manipulation_gazebo moveit_bringup.launch

-5. Start the node that lifts the chair.
+5. Now, we start the node that will lift the chair.

         $ roslaunch chair_manipulation_gazebo lift.launch

-    Wait until it says "Start goal PREPARE".
+    Wait until it says "Preparing".
-    This will now wait for the grasp tfs.
+    This will now wait for the reconstructed mesh of the chair and the grasp tfs.

 6. Finally, launch the detection algorithm.